 Career Overview

-- Detonate explosives to dislodge coal, ore and rock or to demolish structures
+Blasters fill blast holes with explosives and detonate explosives to dislodge coal, ore, rock or to demolish structures.

 Job Titles